Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

-In the ensuing EFT analysis, we present a qualitative investigation of the regulator scale ($\Lambda_c$) dependence of the {\it a priori} undetermined three-body coupling $g_3$ introduced in the integral equation for the purpose of renormalization.
-Through this study we hope to establish a correspondence with existing potential model analyses on the same system~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}, thereby serving as a consistency check between both the approaches.
-In particular, based on existing model estimates for the three-body binding energy $B_3$, we naively predict a window of possible values of the S-wave three-body scattering length $a_3$, associated with the elastic $n-(\Xi^-n)_t$ scattering process, leading to three-body universal correlations such as the {\it Phillips line}~\cite{Phillips:1968zze}.
-Hence, the rationale behind our preliminary study is to bring to light the inherent universal features, albeit approximately, which could yield valuable insights for facilitating more rigorous future analyses to assess the fate of the realistic $\Xi^- nn$ system.
+In the ensuing EFT analysis, we present a qualitative investigation of the regulator scale dependence of an {\it a priori} undetermined three-body contact interaction coupling introduced for the purpose of renormalization.
+Through this study we hope to establish a correspondence between our EFT results with those obtained in the potential model analyses by Garcilazo {\it et al.}~\cite{Garcilazo:2015noa,Garcilazo:2016ylj,Garcilazo:2016ams,Filikhin:2017fog}.
+Our analysis serves as a consistency check between both types of approaches.
+In particular, based on existing model estimates for the three-body binding energy, we give a {\it naive} window of possible estimates of the S-wave three-body scattering length associated with the elastic $n-(\Xi^-n)_t$ scattering process.
+These predictions in turn induce a striking feature of three-body universality, the so-called {\it Phillips line}~\cite{Phillips:1968zze}, namely, the fact that different model potentials tuned to the same input two-body scattering data (i.e., $a^{(j=1)}_{\Xi n}$ and $a_{nn}$) yield a highly correlation result for the $\Xi^- nn$ binding energy and the corresponding three-body scattering length.
+Albeit approximations considered in our simplistic model independent treatment, such universal correlations are expected to reflect robust features of the thee-body system.